-- The enrollment plan reflects an understanding of the Nevada context - The enrollment plan, including annual growth, is reasonable and supported by a clear rationale - The enrollment plan addresses lotteries, weighted lotteries, enrollment preferences, student attrition and mandatory backfilling - The enrollment plan is aligned with the staffing plan and budget - Articulates aggressive plan for recruiting eligible students to the school and describes specific actionable steps for ensuring the school is fully enrolled - Includes outreach and recruitment strategies that demonstrates an understanding of the community likely to be served and is likely to allow the school to enroll sufficient numbers of students who are representative of either the surrounding zoned schools or a mission-specific educationally disadvantaged population - o Mailers sent to all households with children within a 2-mile radius of each facility - o Minimum 45-day notification period followed by 45-day enrollment period OR a combined 90 day notification and enrollment period - o Campaign leverages grassroots, data-driven outreach and recruitment strategies versus the internet, social media, or other passive tactics which disproportionately benefit more advantaged populations - Startup staffing plan and/or recruitment budget assumptions in budget narrative and the budget calculations align with recruitment expenses
+- The enrollment plan reflects an understanding of the Nevada context. - The enrollment plan, including annual growth, is reasonable and supported by a clear rationale. - The enrollment plan addresses lotteries, weighted lotteries, enrollment preferences, student attrition and mandatory backfilling3 - The enrollment plan is aligned with the staffing plan and budget. - Articulates aggressive plan for recruiting eligible students to the school and describes specific actionable steps for ensuring the school is fully enrolled. - Includes outreach and recruitment strategies that demonstrates an understanding of the community likely to be served and is likely to allow the school to enroll sufficient numbers of students who are representative of either the surrounding zoned schools or a mission-specific educationally disadvantaged population. - Mailers sent to all households with children within a 2-mile radius of each facility. - Minimum 45-day notification period followed by 45-day enrollment period OR a combined 90-day notification and enrollment period. - Campaign leverages grassroots, data-driven outreach and recruitment strategies versus the internet, social media, or other passive tactics which disproportionately benefit more advantaged populations. - Startup staffing plan and/or recruitment budget assumptions in budget narrative and the budget calculations align with recruitment expenses. - Demonstrated interest and intent to enroll commitments by a significant number of parents for Year 1.
+These forms should include the following information at minimum: - o Parent name and contact information - o Zip code of residency - o Student name(s) and grade levels for the proposed opening year

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 •

 Weaknesses of the Applicant's Response:

-•

-Clarifying Questions:

-•
+Weaknesses of the Applicant's Response.